flo-compbio/gopca/docs/source/install_ubuntu.rst

     .. code-block:: bash

         $ python -V
-        Python 3.5.2
+        Python 3.5.1

-    Note: Ubuntu 14.04 (trusty) comes with Python version 2.7.6, and Ubuntu 16.06 (xenial) comes with Python 3.5.1, so in both cases, you're already good to go.
+    Note: Ubuntu 12.04 (precise) and Ubuntu 14.04 (trusty) both come with Python 2.7.x, and Ubuntu 16.04 (xenial) comes with Python 3.5.1.
+    Therefore, if you're running any of those Ubuntu versions, you should already be good to go.

 2. Install GO-PCA using `pip`__, the Python package manager